Palmetto Innovation Center

 1. In W3spaces, click the New folder button in the upper right.

-2. Name the folder css all lowercase then click the "Create folder" button.
+2. Name the folder css in all lowercase, then click the "Create folder" button.

 3. Click to open the css folder.